-The National ITS Architecture (NITSA) shall be used as a resource in the development of the regional ITS architecture.
-The regional ITS architecture must be on a scale commensurate with the scope of ITS investment in the region.
+The Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) shall be used as a resource in the development of the RITSA.
+The RITSA must be on a scale commensurate with the scope of ITS investment in the region.

-Provisions should be made to include participation from the following agencies, as appropriate, in the development of the regional ITS architecture: highway agencies, public safety agencies (e.g., police, fire, emergency/medical), transit operators, federal lands agencies, state motor carrier agencies, and other operating agencies necessary to fully address regional ITS integration.
+Provisions should be made to include participation from the following agencies, as appropriate, in the development of the RITSA: highway agencies, public safety agencies (e.g., police, fire, emergency/medical), transit operators, federal lands agencies, state motor carrier agencies, MPOs, TPOs, and other operating and planning agencies necessary to fully address regional ITS integration.
 The RITSA defines the technical and institutional environment in which each project will be built and is an important part of the planning and implementation of ITS in the region.
 The RITSA allows system implementers to plan for the long term and implement sizable projects (which may involve multiple modes and stakeholders) over time based on resource and funding availability.
 The RITSA has several benefits, including:

-- Encouraging the use of open standards. - Recommending design with the future in mind so systems do not have to be significantly reworked or replaced later to meet long-term visions. - Ensuring all stakeholders are accounted for when developing projects. - Enhancing collaboration and avoiding duplicative efforts. - Identifying and addressing opportunities for interoperability
+- Encouraging the use of open standards - Recommending design with the future in mind so systems do not have to be significantly reworked or replaced later to meet long-term visions - Ensuring all stakeholders are accounted for when developing projects - Enhancing collaboration and avoiding duplicative efforts - Identifying and addressing opportunities for interoperability

-It is important to maintain consistency among the NITSA, statewide ITS architecture (SITSA), and Florida's RITSAs.
-The level of generalization decreases, and specificity increases when moving from the NITSA to the SITSA, RITSAs, and Project ITS Architectures while the consistency needs to be maintained among different ITS architectures, as identified in Figure 2.
+It is important to maintain consistency among the ARC-IT, Florida's statewide ITS architecture (SITSA), and Florida's RITSAs.
+The level of generalization decreases, and specificity increases, when moving from the ARC-IT to either the SITSA or RITSAs and to Project ITS Architectures while the consistency needs to be maintained among different ITS architectures, as identified in Figure 2.

-Figure 2: Relationship Among Different ITS Architectures
+Figure 2: Relationship Between ITS Architectures